 The pit bull is a dog breed that is commonly associated with serious and fatal bites and attacks.
-While proponents and supporters of the breed insist that pit bulls on the whole are misunderstood and that many of the attacks in which pit bulls are involved are not the result of any vicious tendency inherent in the breed, the fact remains that pit bulls are responsible for a large percentage of fatal dog bites and attacks.
+While proponents and supporters of the breed insist that pit bulls, on the whole, are misunderstood and that many of the attacks in which pit bulls are involved are not the result of any vicious tendency inherent in the breed, the fact remains that pit bulls were responsible for a 69% of fatal dog bites and attacks in 2019.

 - What were you doing before the attack?

 - Did you see the pit bull approach you?